Blog

 You read the analyst’s report and realize your reason for buying is no longer relevant.
 You want to sell too, but at this point the stock is basically undervalued.
 Wouldn’t it have been nice to get this news when everybody else did?

-Benzinga Pro was created for investors and traders who want to be the first ones to read news catalysts before they drive changes in stock prices.
-The service provides real-time, exclusive breaking news reports on thousands of publicly-traded companies.
+If you’re a news-driven trader, Benzinga Pro is your new BFF.
+The service was created for investors and traders who want to be the first ones to read stock market news catalysts before they drive changes in stock prices.
+The service provides real-time, exclusive breaking news reports on thousands of publicly-traded companies, as well as a calendar of upcoming notable dates (such as earnings announcements).

 Who It’s For